firehawkvfx/firehawk/README.md

   source ./update_vars.sh  --init
   ./firehawk.sh --softnas-destroy-volumes true
   ```

+  Note: destroy volumes options with FSX is untested.

 ## Diagnosing problems
 Provided the Vagrant VM's are running and initialised (terraform is installed and available), when diagnosing problems it may be useful to avoid using firehawk.sh (which runs outside the vm).
 Instead you can try running commmands with the ansiblecontrol vm.